 K.S.A.
 60-437 provides that a witness who would otherwise be in a position to claim a privilege with respect to his or her testimony will be deemed to have waived the privilege if the witness “without coercion, or without any trickery, deception, or fraud practiced against him or her, and with knowledge of the privilege, made disclosure of any part of the matter or consented to such a disclosure made by anyone.”
 See, also, Federal Rules of Evidence § 501.

 A journalist waives the protection provided for confidential sources and information under the reporters’ privilege "if the journalist voluntarily discloses or consents to disclosure of the protected information."
-16 M.R.S.A.
-61(4).
-No Maine cases discuss waiver of a journalistic privilege or protection, for non-confidential sources or information clearly the disclosure would weigh heavily in ordering disclosure by subpoena.
+16 M.R.S.A. § 61(4).
+No Maine cases discuss waiver of a journalistic privilege or protection for non-confidential sources or information, though clearly public disclosure would weigh heavily in ordering disclosure by subpoena.
 The same would apply to a partial disclosure to a lesser degree.

-The privilege is not waived by publication of the information but will be deemed waived if the journalist relies on confidential information in defending against a libel action.
-The statute must be invoked in its entirety and the journalist will generally not be permitted to claim that he relied upon confidential sources.
-The Nevada Supreme Court, however, has held that "once a media litigant has invoked the protection of the news shield statute to resist discovery, the defendant may not later rely on the privileged information as a defense."
+The privilege is not waived by publication of the information, but will be deemed waived if the journalist relies on confidential information in defending against a libel action.
 Diaz v.
-Eighth Judicial District Court, 116 Nev.
+Eighth Judicial Dist.
+Court, 116 Nev.
 88, 993 P.2d 50, 59 (2000).